Susannah Gunning: Literary career

 Throughout her career, Susannah Gunning wrote 13 novels, a long poem, and a defence of her daughter.
 She and her sister, Margaret Minifie, began their literary careers when they published by subscription their work Histories of Lady Frances S--- and Lady Caroline S--- in 1763.
 From 1764 to 1770, commercial publishers released Gunning's subsequent novels: Family Pictures (1764), The Picture (1766), Barford Abbey (1768), The Cottage (1769), The Hermit (1770).
 The tone and plot of these novels were consistent with popular themes of the time – largely young women marrying into aristocracy.
 Gunning ceased writing in 1768 with her marriage to John Gunning.

 It is unlikely that Gunning wrote any fiction during her marriage: the one novel published during this time, The Count de Poland (1780), was most likely written by her sister Margaret Minifie.
-During the "Gunninghiad", Gunning wrote a letter to the Duke of Argyll which paints her daughter as a victim and describes her in a melodramatic tone akin to her novels.
+During the "Gunninghiad", Gunning wrote a letter to the Duke of Argyll which paints her daughter as a victim and describes her in a melodramatic tone akin to that of her novels.
 Despite this, it does not appear that many readers believed her side of the story.

 Gunning published her next solo novel in 1783 after 15 years of marriage.
 At this time, Gunning's use of satire and autobiographical details increased throughout her writing.
 For example, in Coombe Wood (1783) the heroine does not marry her cousin despite loving him, which mirrors events which occurred during the "Gunninghiad".
 Gunning's poem Virginius and Virginia (1792) similarly contains autobiographical details with the theme that a father and child should not "be debar'd".
 Gunning's family affairs also inspired the contents of her novels Anecdotes of the Delborough Family (1792) and Memoirs of Mary (1793).

-In 1796, Gunning's two novels did not portray her own life like previous works.
-Delves (1796) is a quixotic adventure of a young boy, and The Foresters (1796) is a translation from the French work.
+In 1796, Gunning's novel did not portray her own life like previous works.
+Delves (1796) is a quixotic adventure of a young boy.
 Gunning's final novels, Love at First Sight (1797) and Fashionable Involvements (1800) are novels of manners which rely on plot and stylised characters.

 Gunning's novels achieved mild popularity and some ridicule for their tendency to be over-the-top with sentimental plots.
 Gunning's tendency to hyperbole prompted a contemporary writer to coin the term 'minific'.
-She often used Gothic language in narratives about family, hinting towards her own experience as a wronged mother who needed to money to care for her children.
+She often used Gothic language in narratives about family, hinting towards her own experience as a wronged mother who needed money to care for her children.